cncf/devstats.archive/USAGE.md

 It can also save results into JSON files.
 It displays results using Grafana and Postgres as a time series database.

 It can import developers affiliations from [cncf/gitdm](https://github.com/cncf/gitdm).
+It uses `companies.yaml` file to map company acquisitions.

 It also clones all git repos to analyse all commits files.